-Although new plans have not been formally filed, at the community meeting on January 3, National Lutheran Communities and Services (NLCS) revealed that they would be submitting their plans to the City within weeks for a project that would still clear 30 acres of priority forest.
+On January 22, National Lutheran Communities and Services (NLCS) filed their plans with the City for a project that would still clear 30 acres of priority forest.
 They propose to replace this forest with a senior development of 303 homes and 48 assisted living units called The Village at Providence Point (see drawing below).
 Despite our protestations over the necessity to reduce forest clearing, the developer has resisted.
-Plans filed last year that would allow additional future development are no longer being pursued.
+Plans filed in 2017 that would allow additional future development are no longer being pursued.
 All retail and non-senior housing has been eliminated.
 Aside from the 35-acre footprint of the senior project, all development rights will be extinguished on the rest of the 175-acre property except for a new Wellness House and some equestrian-related additions.

 Despite this progress, the City and we are insisting they can improve the proposal.
 We have four major concerns that remain, including two major environmental issues:

 1. Reduce Forest Clearing and Replant 100% on Site